 But there are signs PUDO in the US will continue to grow, principally driven by the growth in e-commerce.

 PUDO challenges for carriers

-All of the following challenges could have an impact on the growth of PUDO.
+All of the following challenges could impact the growth of PUDO.

 Typically, locations include post offices, retail stores, restaurants, gas stations, hotels, and other businesses.

-Customers need to have a PUDO point within a reasonable distance for the concept to work.
+Customers need a PUDO point or locker within a reasonable distance for the concept to work.

-The Last Mile Experts cited a rule of 1 point per 10,000 people.
+The Last Mile Prophets cited a density rule of one PUDO point per 10,000 people.
 It stated: “This is not an optimal network but represents the minimum density that has any chance of success.”